BlakeJC94/vim-convict/README.md

 ## Usage
-When opening the commit editor in `fugitive.vim`, Use `<CR>` in normal mode at the beginning of the buffer to start a menu to select the commit type, scope, and indicate if a breaking change has occurred:
+When opening the commit editor in `fugitive.vim`, Use `<CR>` in normal mode at the beginning of the buffer to start a menu to select the commit type, scope (ranked in order of number of changes), and indicate if a breaking change has occurred:
 ```
 Choose commit type:
 1. fix: A bug fix.
 Correlates with PATCH in SemVer